A splint is a piece of medical equipment used to keep an injured body part from moving and to protect it from any further damage.

 Carefully place the homemade splint so that it rests on the joint above the injury and the joint below it.

 For example, if you’re splinting a forearm, place the rigid support item under the forearm.
 Then, tie or tape it to the arm just below the wrist and above the elbow.

 Avoid placing ties directly over the injured area.
 You should fasten the splint tightly enough to hold the body part still, but not so tightly that the ties will cut off the person’s circulation.

-Once the splint is applied, you should check the areas around it every few minutes for signs of decreased blood circulation.
-If the extremities begin to appear pale, swollen, or tinged with blue, loosen the ties that are holding the splint.
+Once the splinting is completed, you should check the areas around it every few minutes for signs of decreased blood circulation.

-The injured person may be suffering from shock if they are feeling faint or taking only short, rapid breaths.
-In this case, try to lay the person down without affecting the injured body part.
+The injured person may be experiencing shock, which might include them feeling faint or taking only short, rapid breaths.
+In this case, try to lay them down without affecting the injured body part.
 If possible, you should elevate their legs and position their head slightly below heart level.